-She completed full-time training with Robert Sturrock and continued her teaching once she moved down to Melbourne in 2008, now currently teaching at 2 Melbourne schools & 2 Regional Victoria schools.
+She completed full-time training with Robert Sturrock and continued her teaching once she moved down to Melbourne in 2008, now currently teaching at 1 Melbourne & 1 Regional Victoria schools.

 Jessie has completed all exam levels up to Advanced under the ATOD syllabi, and level 8 for RAD.
 She has also placed in several Scholarships for ATOD in Jazz, Tap & Ballet – both state and national – between 2005 & 2009.

-Jessie has had many amazing commercial opportunities – including the Closing Ceremony for the Commonwealth Games in 2006, Jason Laws Red Ball Event at Crown Casino Melbourne, the wedding of Geoffrey Edelsten in 2009 and at events which included Grinspoon, Paul Kelly, John Farnham, Ben Lee, The Body Rockers, Sarah Blasko, Casey Donovan & Dame Dena Everage.
+Jessie has had many amazing commercial opportunities – including the Closing Ceremony for the Commonwealth Games in 2006, Jason Laws Red Ball Event at Crown Casino Melbourne, the wedding of Geoffrey Edelsten in 2009, the opening ceremony of the ICC Women's T20 World Cup with Katy Perry in 2020, and at events which included Grinspoon, Paul Kelly, John Farnham, Ben Lee, The Body Rockers, Sarah Blasko, Casey Donovan & Dame Dena Everage.

-Jessie has obtained a Diploma of Performing Arts & an acrobatic qualification with Acrobatic Arts.
+Jessie has obtained an acrobatic qualification with Acrobatic Arts.

 Jessie loves to pass on her knowledge to her students and teach them to push themselves beyond what they think they’re capable of.